PE (Physical Education)

 KS4 GCSE & CORE PE ASSESSMENT FRAMEWORK

-The whole of KS4 is assessed practically against the OCR marking frame.
+The whole of KS4 is assessed practically against the marking frame.
 This includes any core PE lessons

 Example Schemes of Work